 Of the better known locations up Poudre Canyon northwest of Fort Collins, Mt.
 McConnel is one of the more popular and easiest to reach destinations, save for Greyrock of course.
 Being only 35 miles from the college town of Fort Collins (Colorado State), the change in scenery and vegetation is abrupt and noticeable.
 Since there is a huge and well-maintained campground (Mountain Park) located at the bottom and a well developed class-1 trail to the summit, bathrooms and potable water on site, it's really no surprise that this is a popular site for hikers.

-Named for an early Forest Ranger (R.C.
-McConnel) serving in the Poudre District of Roosevelt National Forest in the early 1900's, Mt.
+Named for the FIRST Forest Ranger in the United States (R.C.
+McConnel), he served in the Poudre District of Roosevelt National Forest in the early 1900's.
+Mt.
 McConnel was included much later into the Wilderness area (1980).
 The trail and various sections were constructed piecemeal as much of the Larimer County Trail-system was during the 1930's by the CCC (Civilian Conservation Corps).
 Mt.
 McConnel is one of only two named peaks in the Poudre Wilderness Area, the other being Bear Peak.
 And at just over 9,000 acres, it is the second smallest in Colorado.

-There is a Conoco gas station located here and the whole envion is usually referred to as 'Ted's Place'.
+There is a Conoco gas station located here and the whole locale is usually referred to as 'Ted's Place'.
 I believe it's even referenced to as such on maps.

 Turn west onto Co.
 14 and drive up the scenic Poudre Canyon for 23.4 miles.
 The turn will be on the left (south).

-Cross the bridge and stay to the right to the desigated parking area.
+Cross the bridge and stay to the right to the designated parking area.

 What to expect